Compliance Frameworks

 Securities Classification

 GlobalDetermining whether a token qualifies as a security is a critical compliance question for any crypto project.
-In the US, the Howey Test evaluates whether an asset constitutes an investment contract; the EU applies MiFID II financial instrument definitions; and other jurisdictions have similar analytical frameworks.
-Tokens classified as securities must comply with registration or exemption requirements, prospectus disclosures, and secondary trading restrictions.
+In the US, the Howey Test evaluates whether an asset constitutes an investment contract; the SEC has brought 50+ enforcement actions since 2023.
+The EU applies MiFID II definitions.
+Switzerland classifies tokens as payment, utility, or asset (security) tokens.
+Japan regulates 'electronically recorded transferable rights' as securities under FIEA.
+Hong Kong's SFC requires Type 1/7 licensing for security token platforms.

 Stablecoin Regulation